TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/mcspi_lld.md

 - Controller and Peripheral mode of operation
 - Per transfer selection of different channels/chip select
 - Non-blocking (Callback) transfers
 - Multi Word Acess.
 To use this feature, following requirement must be satisfied.
     - It is only supported in interrupt mode.
-    - The channel selected must have the FIFO enable.
+    - The channel selected must have the FIFO enabled.
     - Transmit and receive registers must write and read 32-bits respectively.
     - FIFO Trigger level must be 32 bit aligned i.e, It must be in power of 2.
     - Data Size must be 8 bits or 1 byte.